bonitasoft/bonita-doc/md/bonita-bpm-studio-hints-and-tips.md

 # Bonita Studio hints and tips

-Discover smart ways to use Bonita Studio diagrams
+Discover smart ways to use diagrams in Bonita Studio

 ## Adding items to a diagram